Employing migrant workers in Northern Ireland

 When advertising for a role, you should ensure it is advertised as widely as possible.

-Jobs and Benefits Offices and JobCentres throughout Northern Ireland offer a range of free services to help employers to find suitable staff and will assist with placing job advertisements both locally and in other countries.
+Jobs and Benefits Offices throughout Northern Ireland offer a range of free services to help employers to find suitable staff and will assist with placing job advertisements both locally and in other countries.

 You should also ensure advertisements are written in plain English and that the wording, criteria and images cannot be considered discriminatory.